 Where did the idea come from to found ESSA?

-As you can see from Our work these first ideas are now a reality, ESSA is already making a difference and Africans truly are at the heart of making things happen at ESSA.
+As you can see from our work these first ideas are now a reality.

 There have been three clear phases so far:

-A set of principles to guide our work has driven progress and helped us to build the capabilities and relationships necessary to start to establish ESSA for the long term.
+A set of principles to guide our work has driven progress and helped us to build the relationships necessary to start to establish ESSA for the long term.

-Why was the early emphasis been on Higher education
+Why was the early emphasis on higher education?

-One of our most important principles has been to have a “step-by-step mentality”.
-We are setting out eventually to contribute to work across the entire spectrum of education across a wide geography in sub-Saharan countries with many different characteristics and cultures.
-We needed to start somewhere and avoid trying to spread ourselves to thin.
+One of our most important principles has been to have a step-by-step approach.
+We are setting out eventually to contribute to education at all levels across sub-Saharan Africa, with many different characteristics and cultures.

-Higher education was a natural place to start.
-HE institutions are focal points for education in regions, they usually train the teachers, are close to the labour market, conduct research on education and influence national and regional policy.
-They are also a natural gateway to other parts of the sector.
+Higher education institutions are focal points for education in regions, they often train teachers, are close to the labour market, conduct research on education and influence national and regional policy.
+They are also a gateway to other parts of the education sector.

 Why has the focus broadened to Tertiary Education?

-The swift progress made with our first three projects has provided the confidence, platform, insights and relationships to take this logical and natural next step.
-In doing so we believe that we can leverage what we have learnt to date, our resources and relationships to create significant impact.
+The progress made with our first three projects has provided the platform, insights and relationships to take this next step.

-ESSA sees the Tertiary sector as including all post-secondary education, including both public and private universities, colleges, technical training institutes, and vocational schools.
-Across the sector there are some common opportunities and challenges in terms of surging demand, faculty development, links with labour markets, technology, the strategic priorities of their countries, research, scholarships and so on.
+ESSA views the tertiary sector as including all post-secondary education; universities, colleges, technical training institutes, and vocational schools.
+Across the sector, there are some common opportunities and challenges in terms of demand for education, student access, links with labour markets, technology and strategic priorities of countries.

 Our current priorities are to: